Sparse Federated Learning with Hierarchical Personalized Models: Sparse Federated Learning with Hierarchical Personalized Models (sFedHP)

+{\texttt{sFedHP}} utilizes the moreau envelope twice to partition the optimization problem into three stages, enabling independent optimization of the global model ${\bm w}$, client models ${\bm \theta_{i,j}}$, and edge server models ${\bm \varphi_{i,j}}$.
+The first application of the moreau envelope decouples the optimization of the global model from that of the edge server models, while the second separates the optimization of the client models from that of the edge server models.
+Leveraging the moreau envelope allows us to achieve personalized models for clients and edge servers while maintaining proximity to the reference model, resulting in enhanced performance on non-i.i.d data.
+To encourage sparsity in the global model ${\bm w}$, we permit clients to discover their own sparse models ${\bm \theta_{i,j}}$ using continuously differentiable approximated $\ell_1$-norm constraints within a reasonable distance from the reference point ${\bm w}$.

-where the optimal local personalized model $\bm{\hat\theta}_{i,j}$ is determined by minimizing \eqref{sFedPer-2} w.r.t. the data distribution of the $i$-th edge server and $j$-th client in the third level as the following } {
+In the first stage, the optimal local personalized model $\bm{\hat\theta}_{i,j}$ is obtained by minimizing \eqref{sFedPer-2} w.r.t. the data distribution of the $i$-th edge server and $j$-th client in the third stage as the following,